 (d) the person claiming the provisional vote is to indicate his or her vote on the ballot paper in the manner prescribed by section 128 of the Act, fold the ballot paper, put it in the envelope attached to the declaration made by the person under paragraph (a), and deposit the fastened envelope in a sealed ballot box in use at the polling place where the vote was cast.

-[Regulation 15 amended in Gazette 10 November 2000 pp.6166-7.]
+[Regulation 15 amended in Gazette 10 Nov 2000 p.
+6166-7.]

 16. Records of early, absent and provisional votes to be made